 10. Dirty Spark Plug or Loose Connections

 A fouled spark plug can cause your Husqvarna zero-turn to die.
 Check your mower for a spark plug that is dirty or isn’t correctly gapped.
 Loose spark plug wires can also cause your mower runs sluggish or dies.

 SOLUTION: Remove your spark plug and clean the spark plug if it is dirty.
 If it happens to be very dark in color or damaged, install a new spark plug.

 Make sure it is correctly gapped according to your engine manufacturer’s specification and the spark plug wires are securely attached.

-11. Bad Ignition Coil on a Husqvarna Zero Turn Mower
+11. Bad Ignition Coil

 The winding on the ignition coil can separate and short out when your mower is hot.
 When this happens, the spark plugs are unable to get the voltage they need to create a spark.